 Shoulder, elbow, wrist, hip, knee, and ankle are all common areas where injuries can occur.
 The structure involved varies depending on the mechanism of injury (MOI).
-Therefore, accurate diagnosis is the foundation for injury rehabilitation.
+Therefore, accurate physiotherapy diagnosis is the foundation for injury rehabilitation.
 Seeking advice from a registered physiotherapist can identify the root-cause and further enhance your recovery.

 Cervical, thoracic, and lumbar spine injuries require a delicate and thorough assessment by a registered physiotherapist to correctly identify the root-cause of the symptoms; if it's originating from the joint's cartilage, tendon, intra-vertebral ligaments, muscles, or skeletal bones system.
-Structured rehabilitation provided by a registered physiotherapist plays a crucial role in injury rehabilitation and recovery.
+Structured physiotherapy rehabilitation provided by a registered physiotherapist plays a crucial role in injury rehabilitation and recovery.

 Involving damage to muscles, bones, or joints often caused by trauma, but gradual onset is possible if the root-cause is postural.
 Injury rehabilitation through physiotherapy provided by a registered physiotherapist aids in restoring mobility and strength, and prevent future reoccurrence with targeted treatment.

 Occur when muscle fibers are overstretched, irritated or torn.
 Repetitive injuries may indicate a root-cause stemming from the joint, weak surrounding muscles, or neuro-motor control due to nerve signaling problems.
-Injury rehabilitation by a registered physiotherapist focuses on identifying the clinical diagnosis, manual therapy that creates efficient healing, and rehab protocol prescription for etablishing equal muscle tension on either sides of the joitability that promo long-term prevention.
+PhysiotheInjury rehabilitation by a registered physiotherapist focuses on identifying the clinical diagnosis, manual therapy to creates efficient healing, and rehab protocol prescription for establish equal muscle tension on either sides of the joints that promo long-term prevention.

 Injury rehabilitation often addresses issues resulting from overstretched or torn ligaments, commonly affecting the ankles, shoulders, or knees.
 Physiotherapy can help reduce swelling, improve mobility / stability, and prevent re-injury.